immers-space/activitypub-express/README.md

 collectionParam | String.
 Express route parameter used for collection id (defaults to `objectParam`) pageParam | String.
 Query parameter used for collection page identifier (defaults to `page`) itemsPerPage | Number.
-Count of items in each collection page (default `20`) context | String, Array.
-JSON-LD context for your app.
-Defaults to AcivityStreams + Security vocabs endpoints | Object.
+Count of items in each collection page (default `20`) context | String, Object, Array.
+JSON-LD context(s) to use with your app in addition to the base AcivityStreams + Security vocabs endpoints | Object.
 Optional system-wide api endpoint URLs included in [actor objects](https://www.w3.org/TR/activitypub/#actor-objects): `proxyUrl`, `oauthAuthorizationEndpoint`, `oauthTokenEndpoint`, `provideClientKey`, `signClientKey`, `sharedInbox`, `uploadMedia` logger | Object with `info`, `warn`, `error` methods to replace `console` store | Replace the default storage model & database backend with your own (see `store/interface.js` for API)